Localization and integrability breaking in weakly interacting Floquet circuits: Model and observables

 For any two-qubit gate $U_2$, there exist general single-qubit gates $u_1,\, u_2, v_1$ and $v_2$ and a two-qubit gate of the form (with $\vec{c}=(c_1,c_2,c_3)$)

 such that it can be decomposed as ~\cite{kraus_optimal_2001}

 Here $\sigma^{\alpha}$ with $\alpha=x,y,z$ are the Pauli operators acting on each qubit.

-Restricting to the subset ${0.5\geq c_1\geq c_2 \geq c_3\geq 0}$, this allows for a classification of all two-qubit gates in terms of the vector $\vec{c}$: Two gates which are described by the same vector $\vec{c}$ are equivalent to each other apart from the multiplication with single-qubit gates~\cite{balakrishnan_measures_2011,balakrishnan_entangling_2010}.
+Restricting to the subset ${0.5\geq c_1\geq c_2 \geq c_3\geq 0}$, this allows for a classification of all two-qubit gates in terms of the vector $\vec{c}$: Two gates which are described by the same vector $\vec{c}$ are equivalent to each other up to single-qubit gates~\cite{balakrishnan_measures_2011,balakrishnan_entangling_2010}.